Zak Crawley

-Zak Crawley (born 3 February 1998) is an English professional cricketer who plays for Kent County Cricket Club.
-He plays Test cricket for the England cricket team, having also played One Day Internationals for a short period.
+Zak Crawley (born 3 February 1998) is an English international cricketer who plays Test cricket for the national team.
+A right-handed top-order batter, Crawley has also played One Day Internationals for England, and in 2023 captained the side in two matches against Ireland.
+He plays domestically for Kent County Cricket Club.

-Crawley is a top-order batsman who has been described as "very strong" technically and as a "natural stroke maker".
-He made his international debut for England in November 2019 in the second Test match of England's tour of New Zealand.
+Crawley made his international debut for England in November 2019 in the second Test match of England's tour of New Zealand.
 Following a score of 267 runs in 2020, he was named as one of the Wisden Cricketers of the Year in the 2021 edition of the almanack.
+Crawley's mentor is former Kent captain Rob Key; Key was appointed as Director of Men's Cricket by the England and Wales Cricket Board in 2022.

 Early life

-Crawley was born in Bromley in south-east London and was educated at New Beacon School and Tonbridge School; his father Terry is a retired City of London futures trader who had begun his working life as a carpet fitter, before becoming one of Britain's highest paid men and making the Sunday Times Rich List following his change of profession.
+Crawley was born in Bromley in south-east London and was educated at New Beacon School in Sevenoaks and Tonbridge School; his father Terry is a retired City of London futures trader who had begun his working life as a carpet fitter, before becoming one of Britain's highest-paid men and making the Sunday Times Rich List following his change of profession.
 Crawley has represented Kent from under-11 level onwards, is a graduate of the Kent Cricket Academy and played club cricket for Holmesdale Cricket Club, Knockholt Cricket Club and Sevenoaks Vine.
 He made his Second XI debut for the county in 2013 aged 15 and signed his first professional contract with the club at the end of the 2015 season during which he had become a regular Second XI player and was selected for the England Elite Player Development for London programme.
-During the 2016–17 English winter Crawley played Western Australian Grade Cricket for Wembley Districts.
+During the 2016–17 English winter, Crawley played Western Australian Grade Cricket for Wembley Districts.